p-v-d-Veeken/sdm/doc/paths.md

 ### POST /clients

 #### Description
-Creates a new 'Client' enitity
+Creates a new 'ApiClient' enitity

 #### Parameters